Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 \subsection{Sequential History Matching of Observations}

+Part of the novelty of our history matching approach involves dividing experimental observations into subsets and sequentially performing a history match on the model using each group of observations.
+Much scientific insight can be gained from performing a history match, however, using all output components simultaneously can mask which experiments are informative for certain aspects of the scientific system.

-Much scientific insight can be gained from performing a history match.
-Breaking the data down into subsets and sequentially adding them to the history match allows further scientific insight by revealing how much each subset of experiments informs scientists about the input parameter space of their model, and hence about particular scientific questions.
-Note that this is different from bringing outputs in sequentially due to emulator capability (step 2 of the algorithm) \cite{GFBUA}.
+Breaking the data down into subsets and sequentially adding them to the history match is a novel approach which allows for further scientific insight.
+Most prominently, it not only allows inferences to be made about the system quantities associated with the model input parameters, but also provides insight into the links between quantities associated with both the input and output.
+Note that adding model outputs sequentially in this way is different from bringing outputs in sequentially due to emulator capability (step 3 of the algorithm) \citep{GFBUA}.
 We will explore this in detail for the Arabidopsis model.